cran/taskscheduleR/README.md

 Mark on error messages
 -----------

-You can only have one task with the same name, make sure you use taskscheduler_delete the task if you are planning to create a new task with the same name.
+- You can only have one task with the same name, make sure you use taskscheduler_delete the task if you are planning to create a new task with the same name.
+- Tasks are only run if your computer is on and your cable is plugged in
+- Consider using the `startdate` argument of `taskscheduler_create` (scheduling something at 9/2/2018 means something different than 2/9/2018 depending on your locale)